thezimmee/os-zimmee/README.md

 # OS Zimmee

-OS Zimmee is my reusable setup for my MacOS machine.
-It is everything I need to get up and running fast on a new machine, and keeps my machine fresh and up to date.
+OS Zimmee is my reusable setup for MacOS machines.
+It has everything I need to get up and running quickly on a new machine, and keeps my machine up to date.

 <!-- MarkdownTOC -->